All Products

 set phase1name "to_aliyun_test1" # Associate the tunnel with the phase1-interface.

-set proposal des-sha1 # Configure the phase 2 encryption algorithm and authentication algorithm.
-The settings must be consistent with the phase 2 configuration (IPsec configuration) on the IPsec-VPN connection side.
+set proposal des-sha1 # Configure the phase 2 encryption and authentication algorithms.
+The settings must be the same as the phase 2 (IPsec) configuration of the IPsec-VPN connection.

 set dhgrp 2 # Configure the phase 2 DH group.
-The settings must be consistent with the phase 2 configuration (IPsec configuration) on the IPsec-VPN connection side.
+The setting must be the same as the phase 2 (IPsec) configuration of the IPsec-VPN connection.

 set auto-negotiate enable

-set keylifeseconds 86400 # Configure the security association lifetime.
+set keylifeseconds 86400 # Configure the SA lifetime.

 next